 This course is designed to foster an understanding of mathematical ideas and how to use formal proof techniques to determine the validity of these ideas.
-The topics include sets, set theory, formal proof techniques, relations and functions, and proper mathematical terminology and notations.
-Students preparing to become teachers, current teachers, and students planning to major in mathematics or science would benefit from a better understanding of the language and notation of mathematics as well as the formal techniques learned in this course.

-Prerequisite(s): MAT 145 College Algebra
+The topics include sets, set theory, formal proof techniques, relations and functions, algorithms, number theory, and proper mathematical terminology and notations.
+Prerequisite(s): MAT 145 College Algebra 3 credits